Sheena Bora murder: Even Delhi's top lobbyists couldn't save Peter Mukerjea from CBI

-The first thing Mukerjea did after the case was transferred to the CBI was approach some of Delhi's biggest fixers; sources said he has admitted to knowing of Indrani's 'plot to eliminate Sheena Bora, but did not pay enough notice'
+Peter Mukerjea approached Delhi's biggest fixers after case was transferred to CBI; sources said he has admitted to knowing of Indrani's 'plot to eliminate Sheena Bora, but did not pay enough notice'

 Peter Mukerjea, who the CBI arrested on Thursday night after day-long questioning, had sought the help of top troubleshooters in New Delhi ever since the Maharashtra government transferred the case to the Central Bureau of Investigation.